- Eat Less

 Recent information suggests that there may be a number of different stocks of yellowfin tuna across the east coast area fished by the Australian fishery.
 This is currently not considered in the management of the fishery, although there are no indications that these stocks are overfished at present.

 Yellowfin tuna are caught using longlines in Australian waters, which also catch a range of threatened species.
-In previous years, fishery observers undertook independent monitoring of the impact of fishing on endangered wildlife.
-Video monitoring across the fishing fleet was rolled out in 2015.
+Independent Video monitoring across the fishing fleet was rolled out in 2015.
 This welcome progress provides confidence in reporting of wildlife affected by the fishery.

 However, video monitoring has identified that fishers were significantly under-reporting how much endangered wildlife was killed in the past, which means that the impact of this fishery is substantially higher than previously thought.
 Since cameras have been installed on boats, the number of turtles, seabirds, whales and dolphins recorded as caught has significantly increased.

 The catch of turtles in particular has increased over the past decade.
-In 2017, 194 turtles were caught, compared to the 4-16 that were reported as caught annually in the three years before video monitoring was mandated on the fishing vessels.
+From 2018-2021, an average of 122 turtles were caught per year, compared to the 4-16 that were reported as caught annually in the three years before video monitoring was mandated on the fishing vessels.
 In previous years, a ‘trigger limit’ was in place which required fishery managers to take action if the rate of turtle catch exceeded a certain level.
 This trigger limit has since been removed, which means there are no measures in place to cap the number of turtles caught in the tuna fishery.